-Marc Shapp practices in the Environmental Law and Litigation and Insurance Coverage practice areas.
-Marc Shapp joined Hunsucker Goodstein in 2011.
+Marc Shapp practices in the Environmental Law, Litigation and Insurance Coverage practice areas.

 Mr. Shapp’s litigation experience includes preparation of complex matters for trial.
 His practice includes drafting pre-trial motions and pleadings, drafting discovery requests and responses, working with government agencies for production and certification of records, preparation of expert witnesses for deposition and trial testimony, and deposing adverse expert and fact witnesses.
 Mr. Shapp has also participated in the preparation of arguments before various federal and state courts of appeal.